Adapting to Heart Conditions: A Test of the Hedonic Treadmill, Journal of Health Economics, July 2001

 Abstract: Understanding the reasons why individuals take risks, particularly unnecessary risks, remains an important question in economics.
 We provide the first evidence of a powerful connection between happiness and risk-avoidance.
 Using data on 300,000 Americans, we demonstrate that happier individuals wear seatbelts more frequently.
 This result is obtained with five different methodological approaches, including Bayesian model-selection and an instrumented analysis based on unhappiness through widowhood.
 Independent longitudinal data corroborate the finding, showing that happiness is predictive of future motor vehicle accidents.
 Our results are consistent with a rational-choice explanation: happy people value life and thus act to preserve it.

 Are Pregnant Women Happier?
-Racial Differences in the Relationship Between Pregnancy and Life Satisfaction (with Paul Hagstrom), Review of Economics of the Household, forthcoming
+Racial Differences in the Relationship Between Pregnancy and Life Satisfaction (with Paul Hagstrom), Review of Economics of the Household, September 2016

 Abstract: This paper uses a sample of over 300,000 women from the 2005-2009 waves of the Behavioral Risk Factor Surveillance System to study the relationship between pregnancy and life satisfaction for women of childbearing age.
 The results show strong differences by race.
 Pregnancy has a significant positive correlation with happiness for Whites and Hispanics, but no relationship for Blacks.
 The results cannot be explained by differences in other demographics such age, income, education, or marital status.
 Within each racial group, the results are consistent across different categories for all these characteristics.
 Racial differences in the effects of pregnancy on support from others can partly explain this result.
 For Whites and Hispanic women, pregnancy increases their feelings of social and emotional support from others, while pregnant Black women report lower levels of social and emotional support than non-pregnant Black women.